Andrew Buchan: Career

 2013 also saw the release of multi-award-winning independent film Still Life, in which Andrew took a cameo role alongside Eddie Marsan.
 Later the same year, Buchan produced and starred in film short, 1946, based on the life of Hollywood actor, Jimmy Stewart.
 The film won the Award of Distinction at the 2014 Williamsburg Independent Film Festival.

-In July 2014, Buchan starred alongside Academy Award nominee Maggie Gyllenhaal in Hugo Blick's political thriller The Honourable Woman.
+In July 2014 Buchan starred alongside Academy Award nominee Maggie Gyllenhaal in Hugo Blick's political thriller The Honourable Woman.
 This was broadcast on both BBC2 in the UK and the Sundance channel in the US.
 In October 2014, he starred in ITV's The Great Fire, portraying Thomas Farriner, the baker from Pudding Lane.

-In 2015, it was announced that Buchan was cast as the lead role in TNT drama pilot Home alongside Bethany Joy Lenz.
+In 2015 it was announced that Buchan was cast as the lead role in TNT drama pilot Home alongside Bethany Joy Lenz.
 Home was not subsequently serialised and remains unaired.

 Buchan played the wizard, The Great Zambini, the dramatisation of Jasper Fforde's fantasy novel The Last Dragonslayer, which premiered on Sky One on Christmas Day 2016.
 The following Christmas saw the release of Ridley Scott's All the Money in the World, the story of the kidnap of John Paul Getty III, grandson of billionaire John Paul Getty.
 Buchan played John Paul Getty II, father of the kidnapped boy, son of JPG.

 In February 2018, Buchan played a cameo role in James Marsh's The Mercy – a BBC film about ill-fated 1960s yachtsman Donald Crowhurst, featuring Colin Firth and Rachel Weisz in the lead roles.
 Later that year he played as Henri Matisse in National Geographic's 2nd season series Genius: Picasso, playing alongside Antonio Banderas and Clémence Poésy.
 At Christmas 2018, he starred in Agatha Christie's The ABC Murders, as Franklin Clarke, alongside John Malkovich as Hercule Poirot.

-In 2019, Buchan featured in the third and fourth series of The Crown, as Andrew Parker-Bowles, a friend and a rival of royal family members.
+In 2019 Buchan featured in the third and fourth series of The Crown, as Andrew Parker-Bowles, a friend and a rival of royal family members.
 He appeared in two films: Intrigo: Samaria alongside Phoebe Fox and Millie Brady and Baghdad in My Shadow by Swiss/Iraqi filmmaker Samir, alongside Zahraa Ghandour.

 In addition to stage, television and film, Buchan has built up an extensive voice acting catalogue.
 He has appeared in BBC Radio drama, Dickens Confidential, and radio dramatisations of Therese Raquin and The Great Gatsby.
-He has read prose and poetry on BBC Radio for Words and Music: Law and Order and Ave Maria, as well as featuring in online role-playing games, audio books, advert voice-overs, and narrating TV documentaries and reality-competition shows, such as Britain's Best Home Cook.
+He has read prose and poetry on BBC Radio for Words and Music: Law and Order and Ave Maria, as well as featuring in online role-playing games, audio books, advert voice-overs, and narrating TV documentaries and reality-competition shows, such as Britain's Best Home Cook and The Dog House (TV series).

 Personal life

 Buchan married his long-term girlfriend, actress Amy Nuttall, on 8 September 2012, not far from their respective childhood homes in Lancashire, England.
 They have two children, a daughter and a son.
 In February 2023, it was reported Nuttall and Buchan had split up before Christmas, as Buchan had started an affair with Leila Farzad.
+Later reports suggest the two have reconciled.